cbuschka/polyglot-maven-eval/readme.md

 # Evaluation of polyglot maven support

+## Motivation
+* we use maven as the standard for java projects
+* maven delivers proven build infrastructure for years
+* but: xml configs of maven are verbose
+* and gradle is slow and a memory hog

+### Question: Does polyglot maven reduce verbosity of pom configurations?

 ## Results summary (as of 2020-02-09)

 ### Pro
+* yaml pom is less verbose
+* setup simple: just place a .mvn/ folder with extensions.xml in project root
-* supported by IDEA
+* supported by idea out of the box
-* supported by Maven 3.5
+* supported by maven 3.5
 * build works out of the box as expected with pom.xml

 ### Contra